 Sterling Silver: Sterling silver jewelry will oxidize with time creating a tarnish.
 To avoid this always store your silver jewelry in small plastic jewelry bag when it is not being worn.
 To clean use a silver polishing cloth.
 I strongly advise against soaking in silver polishing gel as it might damage the gemstone or sea glass.

 Copper and Brass Jewelry: Copper and Brass jewelry will patina with time, this is inevitable as copper/brass oxidizes when exposed to air.
 Store your jewelry in the plastic bag it was sent in when you’re not wearing it to extend life before tarnish.
 If you don't like the patina you can use a jewelry polishing cloth to clean.
-I seal my copper products with Renaissance Wax (should last for several months), but everyone's skin reacts differently.
+I seal my copper products with Renaissance Wax (should last for several months), but everyone's skin reacts differently and for high wear items (like rings) it can wear off quite quickly.